 A gymnast whose defiant silent protest against Soviet oppression at the 1968 Olympics made her a global symbol of courage and national pride.

-Věra Čáslavská’s story is one of breathtaking athletic grace shadowed by profound political defiance.
-Emerging from Czechoslovakia, she dominated gymnastics in the 1960s with a combination of explosive power and balletic elegance, becoming a beloved national figure.
-Her peak moment came at the 1968 Mexico City Olympics, where, just weeks after secretly signing the 'Two Thousand Words' manifesto protesting the Soviet invasion of her country, she won four gold medals.
+Věra Čáslavská won four gold medals at the 1968 Mexico City Olympics.
+She dominated gymnastics in the 1960s with explosive power and balletic elegance, becoming a beloved national figure in Czechoslovakia.
+Just weeks before the Games, she secretly signed the 'Two Thousand Words' manifesto protesting the Soviet invasion of her country.
 On the podium for the floor exercise, she turned her head down and away during the Soviet anthem, a silent act of protest that risked everything.
 The communist regime subsequently banned her from sport and travel, casting her into internal exile for years.
-Her eventual rehabilitation after the Velvet Revolution saw her become an advisor to President Václav Havel, cementing her legacy as an athlete who wielded her platform for principle.
+After the Velvet Revolution, she became an advisor to President Václav Havel.

 1928–1945